 Child Protection is part of safeguarding.
 It protects children from a range of issues, including neglect, physical abuse, sexual abuse and emotional abuse.

-Clandon C of E Primary School recognises its responsibility for safeguarding and promoting the welfare of children.
-The school's policy applies to the whole of the school's workforce, along with volunteers, governors and any contractors working on the school site.
-The policy focuses on 5 main elements:
+Clandon School recognises its responsibility for safeguarding and promoting the welfare of children.
+Our Safeguarding Policy applies to the whole of the school's workforce, along with volunteers, governors and any contractors working on the school site.
+The policy focuses on five main elements:

-- Staff recruitment and selection - ensuring that all staff (volunteers etc.) have been appropriately checked for their suitability, using the Safe Recruitment procedures.
+- Staff recruitment and selection - ensuring that all staff (including volunteers) have been appropriately checked for suitability, using Safer Recruitment procedures.